DVILLAMIZARIT/fta-azurechina/app-modernization/containers/articles/node-todo.md

     ```cmd
     docker build -t {Your_Registry}/node-todo:latest .
     ```
-    Where {Your_Registry} is the name of the registry you created in the Azure portal e.g. *contosoregistry.azurecr.io*
+    Where {Your_Registry} is the name of the registry you created in the Azure portal e.g. *mcacrfta.azurecr.cn*

     You should see output similar to the below:
     ```
-    docker build -t containerpocregistry.azurecr.io/node-todo:latest .
+    docker build -t mcacrfta.azurecr.cn/node-todo:latest .
     Sending build context to Docker daemon  63.91MB
     Step 1/13 : FROM node:6-alpine
     ---> cfabdfd5dcc7